 In the days leading up to Chinese New Year, it is customary for families to give their homes a thorough clean (including scrubbing windows, sweeping floors and dusting furniture), which is said to clear away bad luck.
 This symbolism passes through into the new year, where cleaning is to be avoided for fear that good fortune will be swept away.

 Chinese New Year is the perfect time to declutter your own home and start the New Year afresh.

-Chinese New Year wouldn’t be Chinese New Year without the fireworks and firecrackers!
+Chinese New Year wouldn’t be the same without the fireworks and firecrackers!
 They are often made from strings of rolled red paper containing gunpowder that leave shreds of scarlet paper in their wake, and some cities such as Hong Kong and Shanghai put on an impressive display around midnight to welcome in the new year.

-We enjoy fireworks during our own New Year celebrations, but why not safely set off a fresh batch or find an organised display to ring in the Year of the Dog?
+We enjoy fireworks during our own New Year celebrations, but why not safely set off a fresh batch or find an organised display to ring in the Year of the Pig?